null Skip to main content

 Packaging: Loose leaf

 Lot Notes.
-Tea was harvested in the second week of April 2024.
-This oolong cultivar is oxidized to the coloration and aromas of a black, yet its notes remain true to its oolong origins.
-The teamaker recommends the leaf be stored at a low temperature.
-Flavor is enlivening.
+Tea was harvested in the first week of April 2025.
+An oolong cultivar oxidized to the color and aromas of a black with deeper, richer flavors given its leaf characteristics.
+Given it oolong origins, the teamaker recommends the leaf be stored at a low temperature.

 Tea Facts.
 The cultivar is Mei Zhan, a traditional oolong varietal cultivated for hundreds of years throughout China.
 Cultivar is intensively farmed in mountain areas of Fujian Province.
-Harvested the first week of April 2024.
+Farm is located in the mountain range along the seacoast near the city of Fuzhou

 Brewing Suggestions.
 A teaspoon of leaf for 6-8 ounces of water.
 Use water temperature of 195-205 F. Steep for 2 minutes and taste.
 Tea is made to sweet notes so a longer steep time will bring forward more flavor, not pungency.
 Will yield multiple steeps given its large leaves.